-In our new Chef Recipe Series we have teamed up with Ireland’s leading food stylist and cookbook author Sharon Hearne-Smith to bring you: Healthier Treats For Kids.
+In our Chef Recipe Series we have teamed up with Ireland’s leading food stylist and cookbook author Sharon Hearne-Smith to bring you: Healthier Treats For Kids.

-In this recipe video series the focus will be on delicious treats that are refined sugar free, using natural sugars such as fruit to sweeten and using healthier alternatives.
+In this video series the focus will be on delicious treats that are refined sugar free, using natural sugars such as fruit to sweeten and using healthier alternatives.
 In this episode Sharon will showcase how to make these insanely delicious Minty Choco-Mole Mousse Pots.
 This recipe is an indulgent chocolatey treat that is packed full of healthy ingredients.
 The kids will probably never guess that the main ingredient is avocado.
 The mousse combines the silky smoothness of a blended avocado with the flavour of chocolate.

-In this series we feature child friendly recipe videos, that are easy to follow and super tasty without all the nasties!
+Sharon features child friendly recipe videos, that are easy to follow and super tasty without all the nasties!
 These are a much healthier alternative to some of the shop bought treats that are ladened with sugar and E numbers.

 To follow the series subscribe to our YouTube channel here.